 - Preheat the oven to 350°F. Place your tomatoes on the vine in a small baking dish and drizzle with 2 Tablespoons olive oil, ¼ teaspoon salt, and ⅛ teaspoon black pepper.
 Bake for 10-15 minutes until the tomatoes are juicy and starting to burst (be careful, this juice is very hot!).
 Set aside to let cool.

 - Combine tahini, water, garlic, lemon juice, 1 teaspoon salt, and cumin in the bowl of a food processor.
 Pulse until a smooth paste forms.

 - Add rinsed chickpeas and pulse until smooth and combined.

 - With the food processor running, add an additional 2-3 Tablespoons water until you reach your desired consistency.
-For a very smooth hummus, continue blending for 4-5 minutes.
+For a smooth hummus, continue blending for 2-3 minutes.
 Taste and adjust seasonings, if needed.

-- Spread hummus in a low bowl, then top with the vine-roasted tomatoes and excess juices.
+- Spread hummus in a low bowl, then top with the roasted tomatoes and excess juices.
 Drizzle with olive oil, flaky sea salt and black pepper.
-Top with roasted pine nuts and fresh parsley.
-Serve immediately.
+Top with roasted pine nuts and fresh parsley, then serve.